qi-lee/Meta-Microbiome/README.md

     spades.py -o output -k 21,33,55 --pe1-1 xx/R1_paired_trimmed.fq --pe1-2 xx/R2_paired_trimmed.fq --pe1-s xx/R1R2_unpaired_trimmed.fq --mp1-1 xx/MP_R1_paired_trimmed.fq --mp1-2 xx/MP_R2_paired_trimmed.fq --mp1-s xx/MP_R1R2_unpaired_trimmed.fq --pacbio xx/filtered_subreads.fastq --careful --cov-cutoff 3 --disable-gzip-output -t 20 -m 500

 <br>

+### * 3.Binning
+  In order to bin metagenomics sequence, we have to collect some fetures about the assembled fragments.
+For each contigs, GC content, length and coverage are extracted from assembly file using our R script.
+The script outputs the file contigs.info including 4 column, that is contig name, contig length, GC content and coverage.
+  The output of some assembler, such as SPAdes, Velvet and AByss, provide the coverage value of each cotigs in the header.
+If there isn’t coverage information in the assembly data, we can map reads to contigs using BWA or Bowtie to get coverage information instead.

 ### Reference: